-(Originally posted on Digby’s Hullabaloo on October 31, 2015)
+(Originally posted on Digby’s Hullabaloo on October 31, 2020)

 The professor suspects a youth-sucking vampire may be involved…and the game is afoot.
-Along the way, the Captain finds romance with the village babe, played by lovely Caroline Munro (*sigh*).
+Along the way, the Captain finds romance with the village babe, played by lovely Caroline Munro.
 The film was released at the tail end of Hammer’s classic period; possibly explaining why Clemens seems to be doing a parody of “a Hammer film”.

-Ed Wood– Director Tim Burton and his favorite leading man Johnny Depp have worked together on so many films over the last 20-odd years that they are surely joined at the hip by now.
+Ed Wood [Amazon Prime]– Director Tim Burton and his favorite leading man Johnny Depp have worked together on so many films over the last 20-odd years that they are surely joined at the hip by now.
 For my money, this affectionate 1994 biopic about the man who directed “the worst film of all time” remains their best collaboration.
 It’s also unique in Burton’s canon in that it is somewhat grounded in reality.

-Depp gives a brilliant performance as Edward D. Wood, Jr., who unleashed the infamously inept yet 100% certified trash classic, Plan 9 from Outer Space on an unsuspecting movie-going public in the late 50s.
+Depp gives a brilliant performance as Edward D. Wood, Jr., who unleashed the infamously inept yet 100% certified cult classic, Plan 9 from Outer Space on an unsuspecting movie-going public in the late 50s.

 She and her equally mischievous father (Cecil Kellaway) wreak havoc on the most recent descendant (Fredric March), a politician considering a run for governor.
 Lake decides to muck up his relationship with his fiancé (Susan Hayward) by making him fall in love with his tormentor.
 All she needs to do is slip him a little love potion, but her plan fizzes after she accidentally ingests it herself.
 And yes, hilarity ensues.